 5. Send a clear, enthusiastic message

 Some brands may try to pique an influencer’s interest by holding back details, but this is a common frustration for influencers.
+After all, no one better knows how to reach out to influencers than influencers themselves.
 “I like brands that provide the details right away so I know what the whole offer is without having to ask questions or confirm things,” says Mikaela Heilman, who has more than 10,000 followers.

 Your message should also communicate enthusiasm about your brand, the influencer’s content, and a potential partnership.
 Influencers want to participate in exciting collaborations, so the tone of your message should convey that this is an opportunity they don’t want to miss out on.

 Influencers are like artists, so when you reach out to them, what you’re offering has to feel cool,” says David Dundas, founder of HelloConvo.
 “You have to craft a message that sells your brand, and you also need a clear call to action like, ‘Can we send you this product to try out?’
 Make it easy for the influencer to say yes.
 Then you’ve already secured a micro-commitment.”

 6. Share compensation details